sligara7/navigation_project/Report.md

 #### Deep Q-Network (DQN)
-With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
-Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.
+With Deep Q-Learning, a deep neural network,`NN`, is used to approximate the Q-function.
+DQN utilizes a NN to approximate a function,`F`.
+The optimal policy is the function where `F(s,a,w) ≈ Q(s,a)`.
+The weights, `w`, become the parameter that the NN minimizes error.
+A DQN is designed to produce a Q-value for every possible action in a single forward pass.

-The neural network architecture used for this project can be found [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/model.py#L5) in the `model.py` file of the source code.
-The network contains three fully connected layers with 64, 64, and 4 nodes respectively.
-Testing of bigger networks (more nodes) and deeper networks (more layers) did not produce better results.

-As for the network inputs, rather than feeding-in sequential batches of experience tuples, I randomly sample from a history of experiences using an approach called Experience Replay.
+There is sometimes a very high correlation between actions and states; this may lead to an unstable and inneffective policy.
+There are multiple techniques to prevent this correlation; however, there are only two utilized within this DQN.

 #### Experience Replay